airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 #### 2. Entry and Exit Order

 Most observations from the `intakes` and `outcomes` table are paired, denoting the instance when the same animal was taken in and released from the shelter.
 However, it was noted earlier that there were animals that have went in and out of the shelter more than once.
-Thus, I added a new column to signify the number of times they have been taken in and out of the shelter.
-Together with `Animal_ID`, this column will serve as the primary key.
+Thus, I added a new column to signify the number of times they have been taken in and out of the shelter as of the specified date, named `Entry_Order` and `Exit_Order`, respectively.
+This column together with `Animal_ID` will serve as the primary key.

 <!-------------------------------------- [[(start) TABLE OF CODE  ---------------------------------------->